FredHutch/gimap/paper.md

    $$p_{(k)} \leq \frac{k}{m} \cdot \alpha$$
 3. Reject the null hypothesis for all tests with p-values $\leq p_{(k)}$

-The package provides comprehensive visualization tools including volcano plots to highlight significant genetic interactions and detailed result tables for further analysis.
+The package also provides comprehensive visualization tools including volcano plots to highlight significant genetic interactions and detailed result tables for further analysis.

 # Use Cases